iabraham/ece220-fa25/lec12_1007/README.md

 There are a lot of steps involved in using the runtime stack.
 However, the steps are very mechanical and straightforward if you follow the steps precisely.
 Normally the code is created by a compiler.
+In the following pseudo-code involving LC3 commands are shown as `COMMANDS` and otherwise as *pseudocode*.

  1. caller pushes arguments right to left
  1. caller executes `JSR`